-Several features of MacDonald's approach are notable, including his heavy cadencing of the ground.
-Colin Campbell's setting could also be treated in a similar fashion; but I have not done this above because the resulting flow of the melody line is attractive and a feature one might want to preserve.
-MacDonald's frequent repetitions of the Ground should be noted and also his characteristic placing of the accent on the opening quaver of his a mach figures in the Taorluath and Crunluath variations.
+There are several notable features of Donald MacDonald's setting, including his heavy cadencing of the ground.
+Colin Campbell's setting could - in theory- be treated in a similar fashion; but I have not added the necessary cadencing above (which as a performer in the older tradition I would be perfectly at liberty to do) because the resulting flow of the melody line seems inherently attractive, and a feature one might wish to preserve.
+MacDonald's frequent repetitions of the Ground should also be noted and also his characteristic timing of the opening quavers of his a mach movements in the Taorluath and Crunluath variations: